Kunal172/Expense-Tracker-1/README.md

 # Expense-Tracker

-It is a MERN app that keeps a record of our expenses.
+It is a React app that keeps a record of our expenses.
 <br/>
 In this project, we have used HTML5, CSS3, and ReactJS.
 It uses the local storage of the browser to store the data.